December08th/CSKGuide/_posts/2019-11-08-guide-memories.md

 **Miguel-** Had such a fun time with my new friends Terry and Sheralynn from Corvallis OR.
 We spent almost an hour at the alpaca store trying on hats and laughing.
 A few weeks later, one of those hats came in the mail.
 It brought a huge smile to my face thinking about that day.
 I still regularly wear the hat too.
 It fits great!

-One night during a full moon I woke up on Jones island to go to the bathroom.
+One night during a full moon I woke up to an unknown sound on Jones island.
+Curiosity getting the best of me; I exited my tent to investigate.
 The moon was so bright I didn’t need a head lamp as it reflected off the water.
-I gently climbed down to the tide line but right after I finished relieving myself I heard a sound.
-I climbed back up to my tent to get a better look.
-A humpback whale surfaced again about 100 yards off the island.
+A humpback whale surfaced about 100 yards off the island.
 I couldn’t make out its features but its whole body shimmered as it broke the calm surface water, breath echoing off the cliff faces.
 I sat in peace, watching the moon, as I listened to the humpback slowly swim away.

 ![](https://res.cloudinary.com/draxsqikl/image/upload/v1573246039/image5_ligamr.jpg)